Page Banner

 Color maps must still be downloaded from this website, and a link to all of the maps in one document is available on the trail segment descriptions, maps and more page.
 Also, through paddlers have posted blogs and trip reports on the Florida Paddling Trails Association website.

 If you are planning a through trip on the CT, please contact us for GIS data and let us know a little about your plans.
 We are happy to answer any questions.
 We also appreciate your feedback and input so we can keep maps and segment guides up to date.
-Contact Doug Alderson.
+Contact The Office of Greenways and Trails.

 Last Modified: